shonphilip7/transit-app-api/README.md

 ## Prerequisites
 1. Git
 2. Docker
 3. Files generated from the https://github.com/shonphilip7/sample-GTFS-scripts repo.
+Since that repo is private, these files are included within this Laravel project in the public/assets/ folder.

 ## Steps to run locally
 1. git clone git clone https://github.com/shonphilip7/transit-app-api.git